Gut Health

 Unfortunately, that happens to many, many people today.
 It’s a condition called “leaky gut.”

-Those leaks from the gut set off persistent inflammation and make you more vulnerable to inflammatory bowel disease, liver fibrosis, diabetes, memory problems, arteriosclerosis and arthritis.
+Those leaks from the gut set off persistent inflammation and make you more vulnerable to inflammatory bowel disease, liver fibrosis, diabetes, memory problems, arteriosclerosis, and arthritis.

-So let's take a look at how to avoid leaky gut and keep it from ruining your health.
+So let's take a look at how to avoid a leaky gut and keep it from ruining your health.

 It’s estimated that your intestinal lining covers about 4,000 square feet.
 So obviously there's lots of room for that lining to spring leaks that lead to leaky gut.